To expedite the intake process please print out and complete the following form. Please bring the form with you to the clinic

 Call our program coordinator at (717)764-6109 ext 125 to make an appointment for surgery.

-- Walk-ins accepted 8 a.m. until 9 a.m.
-Monday, & Thursday .
+- Walk-ins accepted at 8:00 a.m.
+Monday through Friday .
 They will be considered back-ups and we prefer only one back-up per client.
 Cats eligible for this program must be in a humane trap not a carrier.
+The feral will not be accepted if it arrives in a carrier.

 Trap the cat(s) and bring them to us.